 Lauren one of our Physio Mums shares her top tips from her experience.

 What a year!
-I’ve been on maternity leave during the COVID pandemic and juggling two children.
-Can you believe I now have two babies?!
-My daughter turned 3 and my son has just turned 1.
-Funnily enough I was reflecting on my time with my new family and feeling very guilty for not getting back into proper “workouts” yet, however, I re-read my diary and realised that I hadn’t done any gym or planned workouts until my daughter was 13 months old either!
+Juggling two children during the COVID pandemic is no easy task!
+My daughter is 3 and my son is 1.
+Funnily enough, I was reflecting on my time with my new family and feeling very guilty for not getting back into proper “workouts” yet, however, I re-read my diary and realised that I hadn’t done any gym or planned workouts until my daughter was 13 months old either!

 People told me that having two kids was twice as hard, I’m here to tell you that I’ve found it 4 x as hard in many ways (mind you I think I would have possibly found just having the one 4 x as hard this year with lockdowns but that’s another article in itself).
 I feel like I have less time and have certainly had less sleep, I have a lot more washing and I have a lot more “toddler situations” to handle which all take their toll.